pa0005in/sawadeekard_price/README.md

 This is the initial options to choose between English and Japanese sets.
 ![image](https://github.com/pa0005in/sawadeekard_price/assets/142402904/72353abc-20fd-47a6-829a-e3a026acd8ee)

-If option 2 was chose, English sets will be list out the options.
+If option 2 was chosen, options for English sets will be listed.
 ![image](https://github.com/pa0005in/sawadeekard_price/assets/142402904/e033194b-07f0-49fe-bb7e-2345a5326cf4)

 As of the current design, you can choose the options by typing the option number on the left when prompted.